akshaysadalgekar03/Machine-Learning/Linear Regression from scratch/README.md

-# Linear Regression using Mini Batch Gradient from scratch in Python
+# Linear Regression using Mini-Batch Gradient from scratch in Python

 Linear Regression:
 -----------------